 Tuesday, January 16th, 2018

 We are proud to have been awarded the BRE BIM Level 2 Business Systems Certification.
-The accreditation process, headed up by Tom and Das, was very rigorous to make sure that we were meeting all the requirements of the standard, but working with our assessor, BRE’s Sean McCormick, made it a really constructive and valuable exercise.
+The certification process, headed up by Tom and Das, was very rigorous to make sure that we were meeting all the requirements of the standard, but working with our assessor, BRE’s Sean McCormick, made it a really constructive and valuable exercise.

 As a practice, we believe in the value of measuring systems and demonstrating capability.
 We also believe the process of journeying through the accreditation process allowed us to learn a great deal about ourselves.
 The areas we concentrated on, the preparation required, and meeting with people like the BRE allows us to further develop that capability.